coreos/docs/running-coreos/bare-metal/installing-to-disk/index.md

 The script is self-contained and located [on GitHub here](https://raw.github.com/coreos/init/master/bin/coreos-install "coreos-install") and can be run from any Linux distribution.

-If you have already booting CoreOS via PXE, the install script is already installed.
+If you already boot CoreOS via PXE, the install script is already installed.
 By default the install script will attempt to install the same version and channel that was PXE-booted:

 ```sh
 coreos-install -d /dev/sda